fenago/tableau-intermediate/lab-guides/md/Lab_1.md

 Building a text table
 ---------------------------------------

-In this recipe, we will build a simple table that includes two dimension, and one measure.
+In this lab, we will build a simple table that includes two dimension, and one measure.
 Dimensions will define the column and row headers, while the measure will be aggregated.